Guide to studying Aeronautical & Manufacturing Engineering

-- Manufacturing engineering meanwhile is a discipline of engineering dealing, rather than with one area of construction and maintainance, but with different practices and areas, including engineering research.
+Manufacturing engineering is a discipline of engineering dealing.
+This means that, instead of relating to one area of construction and maintenance, it’s about different practices and areas, including engineering research.

-- Manufacturing is a competitive global market that rewards those with skill and determination with great starting jobs and excellent chances of promotion.
+Manufacturing is a competitive global market that rewards those with skill and determination with great starting jobs and excellent chances of promotion.
 Graduates from this course have their pick of employers.

 - BEng Aeronautical and Mechanical Manufacturing

 - MEng Manufacturing Engineering with a modern foreign language